“Is this your first year as a teacher?”

 Here are a few aspects of teaching that only develop with experience (plus, a few tips for faking them in the meantime).

-Confidence: It’s hard to feel self-assured as a beginner, and nothing messes with your confidence like someone reminding you to, “be confident!”
-Luckily, there are some concrete things you can do to give yourself a psychological edge.
-Get to school before your students do.
+It’s hard to feel self-assured as a beginning teacher—and nothing messes with your confidence like someone poking their head into your classroom and reminding you to, “Hey, just be confident!”
+Luckily, there are some concrete things you can do to give yourself a psychological edge: Get to school before your students do.
 Have materials laid out in advance when possible.
 Keep your cell phone silent, your private life private, and your language school-appropriate.
 These actions show you mean it when you say class time is for class activities.

 A sense of what can wait until later

 Experienced teachers know what to do with the binder they just got from training, the stack of hand-me-down workbooks from a retiring colleague, or the folder of suggested materials from the last faculty meeting.
 They know some of these things can wait, and in some cases, they won’t get used at all.
 Beginners are more likely to add everything that might be helpful to a giant pile of things they think they need to do urgently.
 A quick fix for this to keep an “Ideas for the Future” box in your classroom closet.
 Use it to store anything that is potentially useful, but not enough of a priority to keep on your desk.

 Good routines prevent minor annoyances and sometimes even major behavior problems.
 Teachers around you have developed procedures for everything from bathroom visits to sharpening pencils.
 The good news is you can easily copy procedures from other teachers.
 Just be ready to adapt them to your style and students.